Scarabaeus1031/NEXAH/APPLICATIONS/power_systems/stability_field_dynamics/ieee_test_cases/README.md

 ## 🧠 Core Discovery

 > Collapse is not triggered —
-> it is approached along a structure.
+> it is the result of structural alignment and subsequent loss of coherence.

 Systems evolve toward: